haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 <pre style="background-color:#DAE4E7">
 QVQLQESGPGLVKPSQTLSLTCSFSGFSLSTSGMGVGWIRQPSGKGLEWLAHIWWDGDES
 YNPSLKSRLTISKDTSKNQVSLKITSVTAADTAVYFCARNRYDPPWFVDWGQGTLVTVSS
-ASTKGPSVFPLAPSSKSTSGGTAALGCLVKDYFPEPVTVSWNSGALTSGVHTFPAVLQSS
-GLYSLSSVVTVPSSSLGTQTYICNVNHKPSNTKVDKRVEP
 </pre>

 * Antibody light chain:
 <pre style="background-color:#DAE4E7">
 DIQMTQSTSSLSASVGDRVTITCRASQDISNYLSWYQQKPGKAVKLLIYYTSKLHSGVPS
-RFSGSGSGTDYTLTISSLQQEDFATYFCLQGKMLPWTFGQGTKLEIKRTVAAPSVFIFPP
-SDEQLKSGTASVVCLLNNFYPREAKVQWKVDNALQSGNSQESVTEQDSKDSTYSLSSTLT
-LSKADYEKHKVYACEVTHQGLSSPVTKSFNRG
+RFSGSGSGTDYTLTISSLQQEDFATYFCLQGKMLPWTFGQGTKLEIK
 </pre>

 * Antigen:
 <pre style="background-color:#DAE4E7">
-APVRSLNCTLRDSQQKSLVMSGPYELKALHLQGQDMEQQVVFSMSFVQGEESNDKIPVAL
-GLKEKNLYLSCVLKDDKPTLQLESVDPKNYPKKKMEKRFVFNKIEINNKLEFESAQFPNW
-YISTSQAENMPVFLGGTKGGQDITDFTMQFVSS
+VRSLNCTLRDSQQKSLVMSGPYELKALHLQGQDMEQQVVFSMSFVQGEESNDKIPVALGL
+KEKNLYLSCVLKDDKPTLQLESVDPKNYPKKKMEKRFVFNKIEINNKLEFESAQFPNWYI
+STSQAENMPVFLGGTKGGQDITDFTMQFVSS
 </pre>
 <br>

 To use AlphaFold2 to predict e.g. the pentamer follow the following steps:

 <a class="prompt prompt-info">
-Copy and paste each of the above sequence in the _query_sequence_ field, adding a colon `:` in between the sequences.
+Copy and paste each of the above sequence in the _query_sequence_ field, adding a colon *:* in between the sequences.
 </a>

 <a class="prompt prompt-info">